 Ever wanted a handy comparison between the various SharePoint environments?
 Well, it’s your lucky day!
-In this article, we take a look at the most important differences between SharePoint Online and SharePoint 2016 On-Premises.
+In this article, we take a look at the most important differences between SharePoint Online and SharePoint on-premises.

-The aim?
-To help you and your business make an informed decision on which to choose.
-The strong young pretender versus the powerful, if a little hefty, older cousin, so to speak.
-Your business has specific aims, and these aims will likely drive the choice you make between an On-Premises server or a host in the Cloud.
+We want to help you and your business make an informed decision on which version of SharePoint to choose: the strong young pretender versus the powerful, if a little hefty, older cousin (so to speak).
+Your business has specific aims, and these aims will likely drive the choice you make between an on-premises server or a host in the cloud.

 The choice, in most cases, comes down to what you need crossed with what you can afford.
-In the case of SharePoint On-Premises versus the Cloud, that consideration is an important one.
-The major difference between the two is that to run SharePoint 2016 On-Premises you'll need more room (metaphorically and literally) and an IT team to maintain the server, to add updates and patches.
+In the case of SharePoint on-premises versus SharePoint Online, that consideration is an important one.
+The major difference between the two is that to run SharePoint on-prem you'll need more room (metaphorically and literally) and an IT team to maintain the server, to add updates and patches.

 This means a requirement for more people and hardware.
-With the Cloud, your internal resources are reduced; there’s no hardware to buy, which means the IT pros you already have can continue to work at their top level of productivity.
+With SharePoint Online, your internal resources are reduced; there’s no hardware to buy, which means the IT pros you already have can continue to work at their top level of productivity.

 As a business, where your corporate information is stored means a lot.
-Some companies are unwilling or unable to store their information in the Cloud for reasons of legality or compliance—so SharePoint 2016 On-Premises is the more obvious option.
+Some companies are unwilling or unable to store their information in the cloud for reasons of legality or compliance—so SharePoint on-prem is the more obvious option.

-SharePoint On-Premises is maintained by your IT team and is habitually kept up to date with patches and other updates, while its Online counterpart is updated automatically by Microsoft.
-However, the size and number of packages are reduced considerably in SharePoint 2016, and the downtime previously required when running updates has been removed.
+SharePoint on-prem is maintained by your IT team and is habitually kept up to date with patches and other updates, while its Online counterpart is updated automatically by Microsoft.
+However, the size and number of packages are reduced considerably in SharePoint on-prem, and the downtime previously required when running updates has been removed.